jacobyan0/jacobyan0.github.io/_posts/2021-01-02-scooter-tool.md

 ---

-I worked with my colleage, Dr. Xilei Zhao, and a few Master of Computer Science students at UF (Ziying Wang, Manzhu Wang, Yepeng Liu) to develop a crowdsourcing platform [[watch a 3-min demo](https://www.youtube.com/watch?v=s4ABfMFuq9g) that have two main functions]:
+We a crowdsourcing platform [[watch a 3-min demo](https://www.youtube.com/watch?v=s4ABfMFuq9g) that have two main functions]:

 1) It allows residents to report micromobility-related safety incidents (i.e., crashes and near-misses).